Help Make A Difference To People In Need Of Assistance: Human Services Degree

 There are lots of different career paths for students with human services degrees and while they all differ, your duties often boil down to helping others.
 For example, case management aides typically perform tasks such as interviewing and screening clients while community outreach workers generally perform more administrative tasks.
 On the other hand, if you become a social work assistant you might be required to assist people who are affected by poverty, domestics violence or substance abuse.

 How Much Can I Potentially Earn When Working In This Field?

 Your place of employment as well as geographical location can play a big role in how much you might earn when working in the human services industry.
-According to the United States Bureau of Labor Statistics, the median annual wage for those working as social and human service assistants was about $31,810 in May of 2016.
-Statistics also indicate that the top industries in terms of salaries are state and local government, excluding education and hospitals as well as religious, grantmaking, civic, professional and similar organizations.
+According to the United States Bureau of Labor Statistics, the median annual wage for those working as social and human service assistants was about $35,060 in 2019.
+Statistics also indicate that the top industries in terms of salaries are state and local government, excluding education and hospitals as well as religious, grantmaking, civic, professional, and similar organizations.
 This field also has a positive job outlook as the projected growth of employment is estimated at 11 percent until 2024, which is faster than the average for all other occupations.
-With further education and more experience, it is also possible for those working in human services to become social and community service managers where the median annual wage is in the region of $64,680.
+With further education and more experience, it is also possible for those working in human services to become social and community service managers where the median annual wage is in the region of $67,150.